 Add this to your basket: The Chuza Chili Seasoning.
 It’s a pantry staple for sprinkling on or in literally everything.
 You’ll be shaking it onto pizzas, grapefruit and into your drinks before you can say “pass the water”.

 Founded by three boys with a love for their mothers’ Mexican home cooking, Somos was founded to make it possible to recreate those dishes at home.
-The result is ready to assemble meal components that take the hassle out of cooking but put the Mexico back in the cocina.
+The result is ready-to-assemble meal components that take the hassle out of cooking but put Mexico back in the cocina.

 Add this to your basket: Que Rico Chips & Salsa Variety Kit.
 Tortilla chips might not be new but if you’re not branching out with your dip you are missing an opportunity.
 The roasted tomatillo is one to grab!

 If you haven’t heard of chocho, you’re not alone.
 A regenerative crop grown in Ecuador, chocho is a lupin, meaning it stores a huge protein punch within its pods.
 Rich in calcium, containing all nine essential amino acids, and being super sustainable, it was a natural choice for fifth-generation farmer Ricky Echanique to work with.
 The Mikuna founder has developed key working relationships with Ecuadorean chocho farmers, to ensure fair trade whilst making what he considers to be a very different protein powder.

 Start with: Cacao protein powder.
 As a gentle lead into a new protein source, having the security blanket of organic cacao is useful.
 Gluten, dairy and filler-free, the recipe is clean, as is the drinking experience.
 Chocho makes for a very smooth powder with no synthetic aftertaste.